-Congress has long been concerned about whether U.S. policy advances the national interest in reducing the role of the People's Republic of China (PRC) in the proliferation of weapons of mass destruction (WMD) and missiles that could deliver them.
-Recipients of China's technology reportedly included Pakistan, North Korea, and Iran.
-This CRS Report, updated as warranted, discusses the security problem of China's role in weapons proliferation and issues related to the U.S. policy response since the mid-1990s.
+Congress has long been concerned about whether policy advances the U.S. interest in reducing the role of the People's Republic of China (PRC) in the proliferation of weapons of mass destruction (WMD) and missiles that could deliver them.
+Recipients of PRC technology included Pakistan, North Korea, and Iran.
+This CRS Report, updated through the 113th Congress, discusses the security problem of China's role in weapons proliferation and issues related to the U.S. policy response since the mid-1990s.
 China has taken some steps to mollify U.S. and other foreign concerns about its role in weapons proliferation.
-Nonetheless, supplies from China have aggravated trends that result in ambiguous technical aid, more indigenous capabilities, longerrange missiles, and secondary (retransferred) proliferation.
+Nonetheless, supplies from China have aggravated trends that result in ambiguous technical aid, more indigenous capabilities, longer-range missiles, and secondary (retransferred) proliferation.
 Unclassified intelligence reports told Congress that China was a "key supplier" of technology, particularly with PRC entities providing nuclear and missile-related technology to Pakistan and missile-related technology to Iran.

-Policy approaches in seeking PRC cooperation have concerned summits, sanctions, and satellite exports.
-PRC proliferation activities have continued to raise questions about China's commitment to nonproliferation and the need for U.S. sanctions.
+Policy issues in seeking PRC cooperation have concerned summits, sanctions, and satellite and nuclear exports.
+PRC proliferation activities have continued to raise questions about China's practices and policies in weapons nonproliferation.
 The United States has imposed sanctions on various PRC "entities" (including state-owned entities) for troublesome transfers related to missiles and chemical weapons to Pakistan, Iran, or perhaps another country, including repeated sanctions on some "serial proliferators."
-Since 2009, the Obama Administration has imposed sanctions on 16 occasions on multiple entities in China for weapons proliferation.
+Since 2009, the Obama Administration has imposed sanctions on 18 occasions on numerous entities in China for weapons proliferation.
+By 2014, the Administration started to negotiate a renewal of the U.S.-PRC nuclear cooperation agreement.
+President Obama's summits with PRC leader Xi Jinping have not produced significant results.